 Books submitted for the prize may include picture books, chapter books, graphic novels, poetry, non-fiction, and all other genres by writers of colour and aimed at young readers.
 The prizes are also open to self-published writers.

-12 books have been chosen for the long list:
+12 books were chosen for the long list:

 - Atinuke & Onyinye Iwu – Too Small Tola (Walker Books)